chrisguest75/shell_examples/03_pipe_filter_functions/README.md

 # README
 Demonstrates how read from stdin stream and process it.

-NOTE: Why does the declare not stop the unbound variable check from triggering.

 ## Example
 It will sum up the list of items in the [input.txt](./input.txt) file.
 ```sh